 6.1.
-Parameters in src/Makefile
+Parameters in BuildTools/OS/\$oscf

-These parameters are intended to describe the compilation environment, not site policy, and should normally be defined in src/Makefile.
+These parameters are intended to describe the compilation environment, not site policy, and should normally be defined in the operating system configuration file.
+This section needs a complete rewrite.

 NDBM If set, the new version of the DBM library that allows multiple databases will be used.
 If neither NDBM nor NEWDB are set, a much less efficient method of alias lookup is used.

 NEWDB If set, use the new database package from Berkeley (from 4.4BSD).
 This package is substantially faster than DBM or NDBM.
 If NEWDB and NDBM are both set, sendmail will read DBM files, but will create and use NEWDB files.

 NIS Include support for NIS.
 If set together with both NEWDB and NDBM, sendmail will create both DBM and NEWDB files if and only if an alias file includes the substring "/yp/" in the name.
-This is intended for compatibility with Sun Microsystems' mkalias program used on YP masters.
+This is intended for compatibility with Sun

+Microsystems' mkalias program used on YP masters.

+25These instructions are known to be incomplete.
+A future version of the user database is planned including things such as finger service - and good documentation.

 NISPLUS Compile in support for NIS+.

 NETINFO Compile in support for NetInfo (NeXT stations).

 LDAPMAP Compile in support for LDAP X500 queries.
 Requires libldap and liblber from the Umich LDAP 3.2 or 3.3 release.

 HESIOD Compile in support for Hesiod.

 PATH_SENDMAILCF